dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 32.00
 + Average inference time (ms) : 31.24

-At no re-training cost we are performing 10 FPS better than the original model without quantization.
+At no re-training cost we are performing 10 FPS better than the original model.
 We maxed out at about 40 FPS!

 The one-shot method only took seconds to complete.
 If you're looking for the easiest method for performance gain, one-shot is the way to go.